 There are a million reasons to love dark leafy greens, and I serve them several times a week.
 Kale, spinach, collards, and turnip greens all take their turn on our supper table.
 In the Appalachian south, turnip greens are the favorite leafy greens and the ones I grew up eating the most.
 While collards are more well-known, turnip greens are equally delicious and quicker to prepare.

 This is exactly how my mother and grandmother made them.
 I love the simplicity of this dish, and I love how incredibly inexpensive it is to make this nutritional powerhouse of a recipe.
 High in fiber and loaded with nutrients, this version is low in fat and high in flavor—everything you could ask for!

-One fun tradition I also grew up with is having greens on New Year's day.
-The story is that greens represent the folding green of money - so the more you eat, the more money the coming year will bring you.
-The three foods that bring the most New Year's luck are black-eyed peas, pork and dark leafy greens like turnip greens or collards.
+It was our family tradition to have greens on New Year's day.
+The story is that greens represent the folding green of money, so the more you eat, the more money the coming year will bring you.
+The three foods that bring the most New Year's luck are black-eyed peas, pork, and dark leafy greens like turnip greens or collards.

 Whether once a year or every week, try this simple recipe.
 It's good for you, tastes great, costs almost nothing, and if it's lucky, even more a winner!

 - 1 large bunch turnip greens, washed and trimmed